-Cumin, chili powder and cayenne pepper give Margaret Bailey's slow-cooked specialty its kick.
-"I serve bowls of it with crunchy tortilla strips that bake in no time," she writes from her Coffeeville, MIssissippi home.
-"Leftover soup freezes well for nights I don’t feel like cooking."
+Cumin, chili powder and cayenne pepper give my slow-cooked specialty its kick.
+I serve bowls of it with crunchy tortilla strips that bake in no time.
+Leftover soup freezes well for nights I don’t feel like cooking. —Margaret Bailey, Coffeeville, Mississippi

 Five common ingredients are all you'll need to prepare Sue McMichael's hearty full-flavored chowder.
 "This is a terrific soup, particularly as the cooler season sets in," writes the Redding, California cook.
 And at 55¢ a bowl, it's economical as well.

 The tomato soup is an original recipe of my father's that's been a favorite on our menu since the early days.
 We're always flattered when we receive requests for our tomato soup recipe, and we're proud to share it with others.—Susan Henderson, Missoula, Montana

 Get your next dinner party off to an impressive start with this savory cream soup.
 Guests will love the roasted tomato flavor and crispy bread slices.
 If you make it in summer, try grilling the tomatoes instead.—Patterson Watkins, Philadelphia, Pennsylvania

 You’ll want to capture the rich flavor of roasted tomato, pepper, onion and garlic in this colorful soup.
 Add cubed bread pieces for the perfect light vegetarian meal. —Debby Harden, Williamston, Michigan